Locally compact Hecke pairs: Locally compact Hecke pairs

 However, due to some technical reasons explained below, we have to consider a slightly different involution on $\H\gh$, see Definition \ref{def:invdiscrete}.

 Using a convolution product similar to (\ref{eqn:Hcon1}), $\H\gh$ is endowed with a {\it left regular representation} as follows:

 for all $f\in \H\gh, \xi \in \ell^2(\hg)$ and $Hx\in \hg$.
 By definition, the {\it reduced Hecke \cs-algebra of the Hecke pair $\gh$} is the norm completion of the image of this representation.
 The class of these Hecke pairs also includes pairs $\gh$, where $G$ is a locally compact group and $H$ is a compact open subgroup of $G$.
-These Hecke pairs and their associated Hecke \cs-algebras have been studied extensively in the literature, see for instance \cite{curtis, hall, klq, tzanev}.
+These Hecke pairs and their associated Hecke \cs-algebras have been studied extensively in the literature, see \cite{curtis, hall, klq, tzanev}.

 Now we turn our attention to non-discrete pairs.
 As it is clear from the discrete case, we are not only interested in the Hecke algebra of a Hecke pair $\gh$, but also we need an explicit regular representation to embed this algebra inside the \cs-algebra of bounded operators on the Hilbert space $L^2(H\ba G)$, where the homogeneous space $H\ba G$ is equipped with an appropriate measure.
 This requirement makes us to define the convolution product, $L^1$-norm and $L^2$-norm using integrations over the locally compact space of right cosets of $H$ in $G$, and therefore, we need to set up an appropriate measure theoretic framework.
-In what follows, we often follow the notations of Folland's book \cite{folland-ha} for measure theoretic considerations.
+In what follows, we often follow the notations of \cite{folland-ha} for measure theoretic considerations.

-In this paper, $\mu$ always denotes a right Haar measure on $G$, $\eta$ denotes a right Haar measure on $H$, $\Delta_G$ and $\Delta_H$ denote the modular functions of $G$ and $H$, respectively.
+In this paper, $\mu$ always denotes a right Haar measure on $G$, $\eta$ denotes a right Haar measure on $H$ and $\Delta_G$ (resp. $\Delta_H$) denotes the modular function of $G$ (resp. $H$).
 The vector space of all complex valued compact support continuous functions on a (locally compact) topological space $X$ is denoted by $C_c(X)$.
 There is an onto map $P:C_c(G)\to C_c(H\ba G)$ defined by

 It is well known that we have